boggledstarsector/TASC/data/campaign/terraforming/Documentation.md

 All effects that begin with `CommodityDeficit` accept a JSON Object with a `commodities_demanded` field that is a JSON Array of commodity IDs.
 They check the collection of specified commodities then do type specific effects.
 They may have other fields in the JSON Object.

-`CommodityDeficitToProduction` applies the deficit in the demanded commodities to the specified commodities. `commodities_deficited` is a JSON Array of commodity IDs that will be affected by the shortage in demanded commodities.
+`CommodityDeficitToProduction` applies the deficit in the demanded commodities to the specified commodities. `commodities_deficited` is a JSON Array of commodity IDs that will be affected by the shortage in demanded commodities, and `max_deficit` is the optional maximum amount the commodity can be deficited.
+If `max_deficit` is omitted, the maximum production reduction is unlimited.

 `CommodityDeficitModifierToUpkeep` is a combination of `CommodityDeficit` and `ModifyIndustryUpkeep`.
 It requires `commodities_demanded`, `modifier_type`, and `value`.